Share Our Strength Seacoast—fighting childhood hunger on the Seacoast and beyond since 1994.

-The 2012 Taste of the Nation Portsmouth is now a part of history.
+Portsmouth's 2012 Taste of the Nation is now a part of history.
 More than 800 guests enjoyed a wildly successful event under spectacular tents on the beautiful grounds of the Strawbery Banke Museum.
 The tally of money raised for the evening topped out near a record $140,000.
-The 2012 Taste of the Nation Portsmouth was 100% trash free.
+Portsmouth's 2012 Taste of the Nation was 100% trash free.
 All consumer products used including cutlery, napkins, and glassware were either recyclable, reusable, or completely biodegradable—and 100% of the scrap food was composted for use at local farms.
 Since its inception in 1994, over 1.1 million dollars have been raised by Share Our Strength Seacoast and distributed to the most effective anti-hunger organizations here on the Seacoast and beyond in order to ensure that NO KID will go HUNGRY in our community.

 Thank you Seacoast

 Thanks to the dedication and hard work of the restaurant owners, chefs, volunteers, grant recipients, corporate sponsors, and Share Our Strength board members, as well as the support of a caring community, awareness of the problem of hunger on the Seacoast continues to grow, and the goal of ending childhood hunger in the next generation is becoming attainable.

 by Joey Cresta

 PORTSMOUTH — It may be called Taste of the Nation, but Wednesday night's event on the grounds of Strawbery Banke provided a world of flavors to hundreds of guests.